 repadmin /showrepl

-The command will check the DCs and return the time and date of the last successful replication for each directory partition (last attempt xxxx was successful
+The command checks the DC and returns the time and date of the last successful replication for each directory partition (last attempt xxxx was successful

 ).